wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 # Kubernetes

+## CLI Tools

 - [2019-KinD #Project#](https://github.com/kubernetes-sigs/kind/): kind is a tool for running local Kubernetes clusters using Docker container "nodes". kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

-## Management

 - [krew #Project#](https://github.com/GoogleContainerTools/krew): krew is the package manager for kubectl plugins.